Cinclidae, Turdidae, and Muscicapidae

 - Rufous-throated Dipper, Cinclus schulzii

 Turdidae: Thrushes Rafinesque, 1815

 The overall organization of the Turdidae follows Klicka et al. (2005) and Voelker and Klicka (2008).
 The arrangement of Myadestes follows Miller et al. (2007).
 Voelker et al. (2007) was used for the large genus Turdus while Voelker and Klicka (2008) covers the true Zoothera.
-The treatment of the Olive Thrush complex is based on Bowie et al. (2005).
-There is some question about the relationships within Turdus itself.
-Voelker et al. (2007) and Nylander et al. (2008) found rather different results, although they are broadly similar.
+Grandala is included in the Turdidae based on Jønsson and Fjeldså (2006) and Price et al. (2014).

 Klicka et al. identified several major clades in Turdidae, but I have not translated them into subfamilies and tribes, mainly because I'm not sure how they fit together.
 The basal group includes the bluebirds and solitaires.
 After that come the Australasian and Oriental Zoothera.
 A big chunk of what had been Zoothera is not closely related to the other part.
 The Afroasiatic Zoothera are now Geokichla (for details, see Voelker and Outlaw, 2008).
 The true Zoothera form another clade, as does Catharus and allies.
 The Sulawesi endemic Geomalia has been move into Zoothera (Olsson and Alström, 2013).
 There is also a small clade consisting of Chlamydochaera and Cochoa which are allied to Geokichla and Turdus.